dietrichm/admirer/README.md

 Using the `list` command, you can retrieve a list of your most recently loved or added tracks on said service.

-### TODO: syncing recently loved tracks between services
+### Syncing recently loved tracks between services

-Using a `sync` command, you can synchronise recently loved tracks from one service to another.
+Using the `sync` command, you can synchronise recently loved tracks from one service to another.
 For example to mark as loved on Last.fm the same tracks that were added to your library on Spotify, or vice versa.

 ## License